Rodgers, Packers lean on Jones, take care of Bears 27-10

 The Bears made the game competitive in the second half by capitalizing on Green Bay’s mistakes.

-Cairo Santos’ 40-yard field goal cut Green Bay’s lead to 24-10 after a fumbled exchange between Rodgers and A.J.
-Dillon gave the Bears the ball at their own 31.
+Cairo Santos’ 44-yard field goal cut Green Bay’s lead to 24-10 after a fumbled exchange between Rodgers and Dillon gave the Bears the ball at their own 31.

 The Packers’ next series got foiled when a snap from Josh Myers hit receiver Christian Watson, who was in motion, and got past Rodgers.
 Dillon recovered the fumble, but it put the Packers in a third-and-22 situation and led to a punt.